pmemoli/Wave-and-Spring-simulator/README.md

 masas y resortes distintos.
 La G activa o desactiva la gravedad.

 TODO (Some time in the future):
-Change the position of the masses during the "prepare" menu.
+Allow for mass/spring deleting during the "prepare" menu.
 Save configurations.
 Add rod approximation (spring with "huge" constant always at the natural length) to allow for pendulum simulations.